-The Group's lease liabilities amounted to P225,664 as at December 31, 2019 (Notes 26, 27, 30 and 31).
+The Group's lease liabilities amounted to P177,760 and P225,664 as at December 31, 2020 and 2019, respectively (Notes 26, 27, 30 and 31).

 Classification of Joint Arrangements.
 The Group has determined that it has rights only to the net assets of the joint arrangements based on the structure, legal form, contractual terms and other facts and circumstances of the arrangement.
 As such, the Group classified its joint arrangements in TSML and TGT as joint ventures (Note 9).